enzodesena/covid-listening-project/README.md

 ## Acknowledgements

-We would like to thank Gemma Bruno (Telethon Institute of Genetics and Medicine, Italy) and Niki Loverdu (KU Leuven, Belgium)  for the useful discussions on topic.
+We would like to thank Gemma Bruno (Telethon Institute of Genetics and Medicine, Italy), Niki Loverdu (KU Leuven, Belgium) and Nicoletta Bruno (Imperial College London, UK) for the useful discussions on topic.
 Thanks also to [Carl Zimmer](https://carlzimmer.com) for pointing us to the Nature article [8].
 Finally, we would like to thank our friends and colleagues for the useful feedback on the presentation.

 The project also uses internally: